 Our innovations - and differentiators - are our ability to provide reliable, advanced telephone services to tiny businesses - profitably.
 We are able to do this because of our very low operating cost structure and by building a network platform that can scale to hundreds of thousands of users simply, reliably and cost effectively.

 Core to our product differentiation is the Package Builder™.
 This is a unique and complex piece of home grown technology that allows customers to build their own service to fit their needs exactly.
 All of our competitors sell a fixed bundle of services for a fixed price, which is easy to bill but means that, almost without exception, customers will be paying for services that they won't use.

 The Package Builder integrates with our Self Service Virtual PBX so that customers can add and subtract features at will and pay only for what they need.
-This is a major benefit to a micro business which may only need a single number (£2) but 2 extensions (£1 each) and may need to add a Call Queue (£2) later.
-He may also need an IVR - Press 1 for accounts, 2 for sales etc (£2).
+This is a major benefit to a micro business which may only need a single number (£3) but 2 extensions (£1) and may need to add a Call Queue (£2) later.
+He may also need an IVR - Press 1 for accounts, 2 for sales etc (from £5).
 And so on.